Tag Archives: Credit card

 Do NOT Use Debit Cards

 First, you should NEVER use a debit card if you can help it.
-You should certainly not use it online, or register it on any online or mobile payment platform, whether it’s for Apple Pay, Google Pay, or Facebook Pay.
-It doesn’t matter if Bill Gates or Elon Musk or BTS endorses it.
-DO NOT USE DEBIT CARDS!
+You should certainly not use a debit card online, or register it on any online or mobile payment platform, whether it’s for Apple Pay, Google Pay, or Facebook Pay.

 Monitor Your Credit Card Transactions

-Remove Your Credit Cards If Possible
+Remove Your Credit Cards ASAP

 Enable PIN For Facebook Pay